alisariyer/space-travel/README.md

   /* use utility class as .flex in container element */
   display: grid;
-  /* this variable with a default or backup value provide inline css usage as style="--gap: 2rem;"  so we do not need initialize --gap value here*/
+  /* this variable with a default or backup value provide inline css usage (or ANY OTHER ELEMENT'S CSS RULE TO MODIFY LOCALLY AS --gap: 3rem;) as style="--gap: 2rem;"  so we do not need initialize --gap value here*/
   gap: var(--gap, 1rem);
 }